 About the Car Progress so Far

-I knew I wouldn't be able to ignore the other things I would inevitably find, so I decided it was time for a resto-mod...an opportunity to change what I didn't like and use newer technology to improve and upgrade where reasonable.
-In researching the rebuild, I kept three things in mind.
-First, I drive the car often and mostly under mostly normal conditions.
-Second, I will occasionally autocross and often drive in a touring fashion on the weekend.
-Third, I will manage costs by using stock parts when they suit my application and rebuilding as opposed to purchasing new when feasible.
-Based on this, I'm not building a numbers correct museum piece, trying to win prizes at a car show, or run 10 second quarter miles.
+I knew I could not ignore the other things I would inevitably find and decided it was time for a resto-mod...an opportunity to change what I didn't like, and use newer technology to improve and upgrade where reasonable.
+In planning the resto-mod, I kept three things in mind.
+First, I drive the car often and mostly under normal conditions.
+Second, occasionally I may autocross and drive in a touring fashion.
+Third, I will manage costs by using stock parts when suitable, and rebuilding as opposed to purchasing new when feasible.
+I'm not building a numbers correct museum piece, trying to win prizes at a car show, or run 10 second quarter miles.
 There's certainly room in the hobby for these pursuits, but you won't find them here.
-With that said, I certainly plan to preserve the stock feel and look of the car.
-Modifications to the interior will be minimal and very intentional, and modifications to the exterior body lines will be the same.
-The emphasis of this resto-mod will be torque generation and handling.
-Since I'm budget constrained, I have carefully considered where to spend the big bucks for my application and have made some decisions in that area:
+That said, I will preserve the stock feel and look of the car.
+Modifications to the interior and exterior body lines will be minimal and very intentional.
+The emphasis is on generating torque, and improving handling and stability.
+I''m budget constrained and have decided to spend the big bucks in the following areas:

-1. Engine upgrade - I plan to install a 400 small block, rebuilt and modified to maximize torque generation in the 1000 - 5500 rpm range.
-I chose the 400 because my goal is to be north of 400 ft-lbs of torque and 400 horsepower, but maintain decent street manners.
+1. Engine upgrade - I will install a 400 small block, rebuilt and modified for torque generation in the 1000 - 5500 rpm range.
+I chose the 400 because my goal is to be north of 400 ft-lbs, but maintain decent street manners.
 This is not a difficult goal given the aftermarket performance parts available today.

 2. Transmission upgrade - It's likely the Borg-Warner Super T-10 will not be able to take the punishment the 400 throws at it.
 I'm considering an aftermarket five speed capable of handling 500 ft-lbs of torque.
 There is also an aftermarket 6-speed, but those kits range up to $4,000.
 I'm still exploring options in this area.